All Episodes

 Somebody has to pay for it.

-Um but don't blame providers, they're simply recovering their costs.
+They're simply recovering their costs.

 If they can't get payment from the uninsured, they have to get it from paying customers and the insurance companies.

-This being a painful reality is denial of care for the uninsured who either cannot or will not pay an option.
+This being a painful reality is denial of care for the uninsured who either cannot or will not pay an option?

-Nope, not in this country, But maybe it should be.
+Nope, not in this country, but maybe it should be.

 Many who can afford to pay for their health care or are able to buy health insurance just choose not to.